Sir James Balfour, 1st Baronet of Denmilne and Kinnaird

 Sir James Balfour, 1st Baronet of Denmilne and Kinnaid (c.
 1600 – 1657), of Perth and Kinross, Scotland, was a Scottish annalist and antiquary.

 Biography

 James Balfour was a son of Sir Michael Balfour of Denmilne, Fife, and Joanna Durham.

 Balfour was well acquainted with Sir William Segar and with William Dugdale, to whose Monasticon he contributed.
 He was knighted by King Charles I in 1630, was made Lord Lyon King of Arms in the same year, and in 1633 baronet of Kinnaird.
 He was arbitrarily removed from his office of Lord Lyon by Oliver Cromwell and died in 1657.

-Some of his numerous works are preserved in the Advocates' Library at Edinburgh, together with his correspondence, from which rich collection James Haig published Balfour's Annales of Scotland in four volumes (1824–1825).
-James Maidment also extracted papers from the collection in order to publish them.
+Some of his numerous works are preserved in the National Library of Scotland at Edinburgh, together with his correspondence, from which rich collection James Haig published Balfour's Annales of Scotland in four volumes (1824–1825).
+James Maidment published papers from the collection on heraldic subjects and royal ceremonial.

+Balfour was an avid manuscript collector.
+Many of his manuscripts was purchased by the Faculty of Advocates in 1698 and are now in the National Library of Scotland.